 - Are the number and quality of references appropriate?

 - Is the amount and quality of supplementary material appropriate?
 For model description papers, authors are strongly encouraged to submit supplementary material containing the model code and a user manual.
 For development, technical, and benchmarking papers, the submission of code to perform calculations described in the text is strongly encouraged.

 Peer-review completion (GMD)

 At the end of the interactive public discussion, the authors may make their final response and submit a revised manuscript.
-Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the topical editor.
+Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the topic editor.
 If rated excellent or good in all of the principal criteria and specific aspects listed above, the revised manuscript will normally be accepted for publication in GMD.
-Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the topical editor if the public discussion on EGUsphere or in GMDD is not sufficiently conclusive.
+Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the topic editor if the public discussion on EGUsphere or in GMDD is not sufficiently conclusive.